Tap to Call Call us 1300 665 573

 Effective Rat Control

 You should conduct a thorough inspection of your building for possible points of entry.
-The smallest of gaps will provide ample entry space so securely seal these sites.
-Rats are exceptional climbers so you may need to cut back trees that overhang your roof line.
-If the rat infestation continues you will require intervention by a licensed pest control company.
+The smallest of gaps will provide ample entry space, so securely seal these sites.
+Rats are exceptional climbers, so you may need to cut back trees that overhang your roof line.
+If the rat infestation continues, you will require intervention by a licensed rat pest control company.

 Rodent Control Melbourne | Pest Control Empire Melbourne